darioanguilla/onlysaints/README.md

 ## Dependencies

-You have to install thes dependencies before:
+You have to install these dependencies before:

 - Toilet
 - Jq